Tenure-track position in Mathematics

 undergraduate education in a diverse and inclusive environment as well as

-engage undergraduates in genuine research activities.
+mathematics and may engage undergraduates in genuine research activities.

 Responsibilities include: teaching introductory and advanced

-undergraduate mathematics courses; supervising undergraduate teaching assistants;
+undergraduate mathematics courses; supervising undergraduate teaching

-building a diverse community.
+commitment to building a diverse community.

 Applicants should submit a letter of interest, statement of